Framing Psychology

 If it was framed differently by telling the patient that they have a 10 percent chance of death instead, their reaction would probably be different.
 This can be due to cognitive bias.
 We might feel good about something if it is presented to us in a positive way, or in a way that can benefit us.
 But, we may start to worry if the same thing is presented to us with a negative frame.
 Understanding the framing effect can help you discern how people are communicating with you and why you may be reacting in a certain way.

-The history of the framing effect
+The history of psychological framing

-In 1979, several studies were released that were suggested to confirm the legitimacy of the framing effect.
-Two people, Amos Tversky and Daniel Kahneman, worked to create quantifiable proof that framing can influence the choices we make.
-This study is thought by many to have given birth to the concept of prospect theory, which generally stataes that people might look at decisions by measuring gains and losses.
+The research conducted by Amos Tversky and Daniel Kahneman is thought by many to have given birth to the concept of prospect theory.
+According to prospect theory, people look at decisions by measuring gains and losses.
 You can see this concept used often in marketing, managerial leadership and business.
 You may also see that you use this concept throughout your daily life.

 Rawpixel